 Opposite these chambers, on the other side of the courtyard, are smaller temples dedicated to thunder and the rainbow.
 Three holes have been carved through the walls of this section to the street outside, which scholars think were drains, either for sacrificial chicha (fermented corn beer), blood or, more mundanely, rainwater.
 Alternatively, they may have been speaking tubes connecting the inner temple with the outside.
 Another feature of this side of the complex is the floor in front of the chambers: it dates from Inca times and is carefully cobbled with pebbles.

-Colonial paintings around the outside of the courtyard depict the life of St Dominic, which contain several representations of dogs holding torches in their jaws.
+Colonial paintings around the outside of the courtyard depict the life of St Dominic and contain several representations of dogs holding torches in their jaws.
 These are God’s guard dogs (dominicanus in Latin), hence the name of this religious order.